nutspatial/wowi/README.md

 ww_run_app()
 ```

-This will initiate the package’s Shiny App using the installed web
+This will initiate the app through the web browser installed on your
-browser on machine.
+machine.

 ## Citation